mmjulkowska/MVApp/README.md

 ### 7. MULTIDIMENSIONAL SCALING

 Multidimensional scaling [(MDS)](https://en.wikipedia.org/wiki/Multidimensional_scaling) is a multivariate data analysis approach that is used to visualize the similarity/dissimilarity between samples by plotting points in two dimensional plots.
 The input data for MDS is a dissimilarity matrix representing the distances between pairs of objects.
 MDS is mathematically and conceptually similar to PCA and factor analysis.
-PCA is more focused on the dimensions themselves, and seek to maximize explained variance, whereas MDS is more focused on relations among the scaled objects.
+PCA is more focused on the dimensions themselves and seek to maximize explained variance, whereas MDS is more focused on relations among the scaled objects.

-#### Select data, subsets, and Dependent Variables
+#### Select data, subsets, and dependent variables
 Select the dataset to analyse from the dropdown menu at the top of the side panel.
-If you did not perform outlier removal or the curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.
+If you did not perform outlier removal or  curve fitting, the "outliers removed" and "r2 fitted curves curated data" will not work properly, so please do not select them.

 ![07_mds_01](https://user-images.githubusercontent.com/14832460/38466843-e4d96c64-3b37-11e8-9837-659e387e5e5c.png)

-Subsequently, select which Dependent Variables you want to use in the Multidimensional Scaling:
+Subsequently, select which dependent variables you want to use in the multidimensional scaling:

 ![07_mds_02](https://user-images.githubusercontent.com/14832460/38466844-e4fac292-3b37-11e8-989b-5cf638d872c9.png)

-You can additionally select whether you would like to scale the data (recomended if the values of individual Dependent Variables are differing in their scale), and run Multidimensional Scaling on a specific subset of your data.
+You can additionally select whether you would like to scale the data (recommended if the values of individual Dependent Variables are differing in their scale), and run Multidimensional Scaling on a specific subset of your data.
 If you would like to segregate your scaled samples into a number of clusters, you can select "Cluster samples using k-means" checkbox and choose a number of clusters.

 After selecting all of the above you can click "Unleash the power of MDS".
-You can view the selected dataset in the first tab calles "Selected dataset":
+You can view the selected dataset in the first tab called "Selected dataset":

 ![07_mds_03](https://user-images.githubusercontent.com/14832460/38466845-e51f2b96-3b37-11e8-85b4-47f6d607bd02.png)